kgotsosm/kgotsosm.github.io/README.md

 ### Purpose

-Highlighting some of the projects I have completed by placing them in one place.
+Highlighting some of the projects I have completed and sharing articles around the projects that don't necessarily have a frontend.